dtao/string-table/README.md

 ### `outerBorder` and `innerBorder`

-The character(s) used to enclose the table
+The character(s) used to enclose the table and to delimit cells within the table, respectively

 *Defaults: `'|'` for both*